-This blog is contributed by Katie Ferguson, Burtch Works partner and early career analytics recruiting specialist, and this blog was originally published on the American Statistical Association’s STATtr@k.
+This blog is contributed by Burtch Works’ early career analytics recruiting teams, and this blog was originally published on the American Statistical Association’s STATtr@k.

 If you’re getting started in the in-demand fields of analytics or data science, odds are that you’re well aware of all the attention the quantitative fields have been getting lately.
 While there are a lot of opportunities for early career analytics professionals, being well prepared for your job search will save you time and yield the best opportunities.